ncozzarin/ncozzarin.github.io/_posts/2025-07-06-justice-inequality-simulator.md

 ---
 ### 11. Fairness Metrics
-To evaluate fairness, we measure demographic parity, which assesses whether the model predicts positive outcomes equally across protected groups.
-The demographic parity gap quantifies the absolute difference in positive prediction rates between groups.
+To assess the fairness of the model's predictions across demographic groups, we compute the demographic parity gap.
+This metric evaluates whether individuals from different protected groups (e.g., racial groups) have equal probabilities of receiving a positive prediction, regardless of their actual outcomes.

+Demographic parity is defined as the absolute difference between the positive prediction rates for each group.
+Formally, the gap is computed as:

 {% highlight python %}
 import numpy as np